HalfTimeOfLife/Analysis_wine_APT29_2025/Report/Report.md

 ...

 /**
- * Copie des fichiers / Ce code se répète trois fois.
+ * File copying / This code is repeated three times.
- * Une pour chaque fichier dans l'archive :
+ * Once for each file in the archive:
  *  - ppcore.dll
- *  - AppvIsvSubSystems64dll
+ *  - AppvIsvSubSystems64.dll
  *  - wine.EXE
  */
 GetEncryptedDataOf_CopyFileW_2(&var_c09, &EncryptedNameOf_CopyFile);